Why does software need maintanence?

 Significant software delivery platforms like iOS, Android are steadily evolving; the companies responsible for them constantly changing their development tools, build tools, deployment rules, coding languages, features, security settings, APIs, and much more.

 Bugs can be introduced by variables that are out of your control, such as platform updates, local security rules & server patches.
 Some of the world's biggest software development companies introduce bugs into their new releases.
-Apple introduces 100's of bugs every update for iOS or macOS; Google Android has 1000's of know security and platform bugs on their open-source projects with each of the manufactures like Samsung introducing their own layers of bugs, Microsoft products contain countless broken aspects and broken tools; you get the idea, no matter the company, the procedures or experience level there are always bugs.
+Apple introduces 100's of bugs every update for iOS or macOS; Google Android has 1000's of know security and platform bugs on their open-source projects with each of the manufactures like Samsung introducing their own layers of bugs, Microsoft products contain countless broken aspects and broken tools; no matter the company, the procedures or experience level there are always bugs.

 With each year/month, platforms introduce new obligations.
 For example, Apple introduced Face Id.
 Developers could implement Face Id into their existing apps.
 It's not just front-facing changes, each year, Apple, Google, Microsoft, and a thousand other software providers change existing APIs, deprecate software and migrate companies into their ecosystems after takeovers, introduce new hardware, and the list goes on.

 Platform updates on mobile require developers to test that all the features will work correctly.
 For example, going from iOS 12 to iOS 13 broke some underlying components that some specific build systems relied on.
 To guarantee that all your apps are working correctly for updates like this, you need someone continually testing beta's before they are released.